 The CDC foundation defines Public Health as “…the science of protecting and improving the health of people and their communities.”

-Latino Connection aims to do our part in protecting the public health of vulnerable populations and communities; via the planning and implementation of educational programs that reduce health disparities.
+Latino Connection aims to do its part in protecting the public health of vulnerable populations and communities through the planning and implementation of educational programs that reduce health disparities.

-Our Public Health Program Planninng is a process that includes a series of steps:
+Our Public Health Program Planning is a process that includes a series of steps:

 Overall, public health education programs have been known to address large problems in diverse communities but require a case-by-case analysis in order to promote success.
 For this reason, national programs can work well in many settings but struggle in others due to the need for a more complex implementation.
 Latino Connection has experience in evaluating initiatives, measuring how likely they will be effective in vulnerable communities and building a stronger operation in light of different social determinants.
 We make it a point to research before, document during and reassess after to achieve successful outcomes for the community and stakeholders.

-Our team recognizes the significance of Healthy People 2020; thus we aim to keep in mind the MAP-IT framework to develop public health programs: Mobilize, Assets, Plan, Implement, Track.
+Our team recognizes the significance of Healthy People 2020; thus we aim to keep in mind the MAP-IT framework to develop public health programs: Mobilize, Assess, Plan, Implement, Track.

 From the Healthy People 2020 model, we ask ourselves: